bennettlindberg/Swimeeter/README.md

 Swimeeter was built using a collection of front-end and back-end technologies.
 On the front-end, Swimeeter was built using React JS, written in primarily in TypeScript, and styled using Tailwind CSS.
 Swimeeter's back-end was written in Python using the Django web framework, and PostgreSQL was used for the site's database management system.
 A more-extensive list of the technologies used to build the site is included below.

 - **Front-End**
-  - Technologies: React JS, Tailwind CSS, Vite, Axios
+  - Technologies: React JS, React Router, Tailwind CSS, Vite, Axios
   - Languages: TypeScript, HTML, CSS
 - **Back-End**
   - Technologies: Django, Django REST Framework, PostgreSQL